 Alfred Russel Wallace

 Alfred Russel Wallace has become the figure head of the Usk Astronomical Society.
-It is for him that we have dedicated the Observatory.
-His admirable open, honest and sincere scientific approach to study and discovery and the betterment of knowledge, albeit in tthe field of biology is seen as an inspiration to the members of the society.
+It is for him and his contribution to astrobiology that we have dedicated our Observatory.
+His admirable open, honest and sincere scientific approach to study and discovery and the betterment of knowledge, particularly in the field of astobiology is seen as an inspiration to the members of the society.

-The information below has been taken directly from the Natural History Museum' web page. please read and see why we admire this mans approach to scientific knowledge.
+The information below has been taken directly from the Natural History Museum’s web page.
+Please take a moment to read and see why we admire this man’s approach to scientific knowledge.

 A life-changing friendship